emmanuelparadis/solar-azimuth/README.md

 # solar-azimuth

+UPDATE:A bug was fixed: the number of cumulated days since Jan 1 was not correctly computed (2024-04-18).

 ## Solar azimuth formula (angle of the sun rays with the Earth surface)

 This R function computes solar azimuth, that is the angle between the rays of the sun and the surface of the Earth.
 The formula is from: